SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 ARC automatically frees up the memory used by class instances when those instances are no longer needed.

-However, there are a few cases where ARC requires more information about the relationships between parts of your code in order to manage memory for you.
+However, in a few cases ARC requires more information about the relationships between parts of your code in order to manage memory for you.
 This chapter describes those situations